 Tips:

-- There’s a huge parking lot of the skydive centre and this is free
+• There’s a huge parking lot of the skydive center and this is free.

 FAQ:

-- Can I bring my own GoPro? – I would have loved to have used my GoPro Fusion but as you can appreciate, no personal recording devices are allowed because they want you to focus on the experience
+• Can I bring my own GoPro? – I would have loved to have used my Insta360 but as you can appreciate, no personal recording devices are allowed because they want you to focus on the experience.

-- Is there somewhere I can store my things?
-There cubby boxes and lockers available so your things are nice and secure
+• Is there somewhere I can store my things?
+There are cubby boxes and lockers available, so your things are nice and secure.

-- What video package should I pick?
+• What video package should I pick?
 Personally I feel like either the outside cameraman or the combo package are the best options to choose.
-With just the tandem master camera, you have to realize that this is just a camera on their wrist so it’s very much a first-person perspective.
 With the separate skydiver following you around, you get way more epic footage.
-If you want it all, just go all out and get the combo
+If you want it all, just go all out and get the combo.

 #6 – Milford Sound